Impact of Hormones on Memory Loss- What You Should Know

 Flow of Blood

 Blood flow impairment can cause serious brain and memory problems as we age.
-Good physical health is therefore critically important for the function of the brain.
+Good physical health is, therefore, critically important for the function of the brain.
 Regular physics and high blood pressure and/or cholesterol treatment are essential to protect your brain.
 Keeping weight healthy and avoiding smoking also promote vascular health.

 Thyroid Condition